Code4PuertoRico/tech-summit-2015-hackathon/README.md

 ## Hackathon Judging Panel

-The _Hackathon Judging Panel_ consist of speakers and guests invited to participate at the Tech Summit 2015.
+The _Hackathon Judging Panel_ will evaluate projects and decide which is the best on each of the specified tracks.
+Any other prizes will be awarded by the Judging Panel and the Tech Summit Organizing Committee.

-Members and composition of the _Hackathon Judging Panel_ will be announced before the demo session begins.
+The _Hackathon Judging Panel_ will be composed of a Community Representative, a Government Representative and a Tech Summit 2015 Speaker.

+The Prizing Ceremony for the Tech Summit 2015 Hackathon will take place at a different date and venue.
+Details on the final date and location will be properly announced via email, social networks and Challenge Post.

+Don't worry, you won't miss it!

 ## FAQ